24 Jun 2025

 Social Proof in Psychology: The Asch Conformity Experiment

-The Asch conformity experiment is a famous psychological study that demonstrates the effectiveness of social proof.
-In the experiment, which was done in the 1950s, participants were given the simple task of determining whether line matched the length of another.
 The twist was that only one of the participants wasn’t an actor, and the rest intentionally gave incorrect responses.
-The findings proved that genuine participants frequently followed the wrong majority opinion, despite clear evidence that their individual judgment was accurate.
+The results showed that the real participants often conformed to the wrong majority opinion, despite clear evidence that their own judgment was accurate.

 When we’re uncertain, most of us look at what everyone else is doing.
 If a large enough number of people demonstrate they are into something — wearing it, buying it, backing it — that gives us permission, even a little boost, to be part of it, too.
 It’s just how we’re wired.